-- The vast majority of your feedback should be verbal, and can be given either during the lesson and/or the subsequent lesson - An average piece of work completed during the lesson sequence will contain none of your own writing (except for your highlighter use and 'VF' acknowledgement took this out 22/11/21), and instances of a child's green pen writing in response to feedback (for example, writing correct answers after a quiz), or when they have received support and have written the corresponding 'S', followed by whatever follow-up task or amendment that your feedback stipulated - Students respond to feedback in green pen only - The 'marking up' of every activity (for example, mind maps, listing, practice sentences, drawings and diagrams) within the lesson sequence is not required - 'Praise marking' for example, "well done, great work!" is discouraged.
+- The vast majority of your feedback should be verbal, and can be given either during the lesson and/or the subsequent lesson - An average piece of work completed during the lesson sequence will contain none of your own writing, except for your highlighter use, and instances of a child's green pen writing in response to feedback (for example, writing correct answers after a quiz), or when they have received support and have written the corresponding 'S', followed by whatever follow-up task or amendment that your feedback stipulated - Students respond to feedback in green pen only - The 'marking up' of every activity (for example, mind maps, listing, practice sentences, drawings and diagrams) within the lesson sequence is not required - 'Praise marking' for example, "well done, great work!" is discouraged.